-The First Section: Activities or Strategies
+Section 1: Activities or Strategies

 If you are applying for a general operating grant, this first section of your logic model should specify the major activities of your organization.

-For example: The Apple Agency will continue to provide:
+The Apple Agency will continue to provide:

-- A tutoring program for 100 children per year.
+- A tutoring program for 100 children per year

-- A referral network for families of these children.
+- A referral network for families of these children

 - Students will experience reading gains of three semesters through the summer intervention.

-- At least 75% of students will be admitted to highly selective colleges
+- At least 75% of students will be admitted to highly selective colleges.

 - At least 80% of participants will achieve college persistence from Year 1 to Year 2.

-- Job retention of trained youth participants will meet or exceed 85% after Year 1.
+- Job retention of trained youth participants will meet or exceed 70% after Year 1.

-TIPS for Making a Good Logic Model
+Tips for Building a Good Logic Model

 Another name for a logic model is a theory of change, and this may help you think about creating a successful document.
 How, specifically, does your agency believe it will bring about concrete, measurable change among clients?
 Exactly what changes are expected?

 Choose Your Longer-Term Outcomes First

 Make Sure Everything You Write Is CONCRETE, SPECIFIC, and MEASURABLE

 - NOT: To help young people maximize life opportunities.

 Use Strong Verbs

 - NOT: To enhance, to promote, to encourage.

-- BUT: To increase, to meet, to exceed.
+- BUT: To increase, to meet, to exceed by 90%.

 State Activities and Outcomes ONE AT A TIME

-- NOT: We will hold sessions and hand out materials to promote understanding…
+- NOT: We will hold sessions and hand out materials to promote understanding.

 Do Not Try to Make the Model Symmetrical

 Check the Model to Make Sure It Is Logical

 - Do you have enough coverage to make the plan work?
 If you want to make a school-wide impact, for example, you must reach enough young people to bring about change on the school level.

 - Does the intervention or program have sufficient intensity to bring about the outcomes you have listed?
-For example, you can’t improve self esteem with a short exercise or instill a lifelong appreciation of the arts with a single trip to a Broadway show.
+For example, you can’t improve self-esteem with a short exercise or instill a lifelong appreciation of the arts with a single trip to a Broadway show.